flex1988/mongoose-cache/README.md

     cache(mongoose);

 ##Notice
-1. all querys must end with exec,and querys has defaultly been cached to redis store.
+1. All querys must end with exec,and the querys has been cached to redis store.
 2. If config is not set,the expire time is 15 minutes and redis store is localhost:6379.
+3. The node environment is strictly limit to 0.12.x or higher.